-- During the first week, teachers will record the manner in which students arrive and depart from school (St. Lucie County school bus, day care, bus, car rider, bike rider or walker.)
+- During the first week, teachers will record the manner in which students arrive and depart from school (St. Lucie County school bus, car rider, bike rider or walker.)
 The school office and teacher must receive written instructions in order to dismiss students in any other manner.
 If written notification is not provided, students will be sent home in their usual manner. - Students who are transported to school by parents must be dropped off and picked up in the drop-off zone.
 To facilitate a safe and smooth traffic pattern, parents are asked to observe all traffic signs and follow the instructions of staff members on duty.
 Students are not to be dropped off or picked up in other areas of the campus.
+Cell phone use in the parent-pickup line is prohibited.